Ford is recalling 50,000 EV-charging cables over fire risk

-The company has announced that it is recalling approximately 50,524 120-volt convenience charge cords that came with three models of its electric and hybrid vehicles.
+Ford Motor Co. has announced a recall of approximately 50,524 120-volt convenience charge cords that came with three models of its electric and hybrid vehicles.
 The vehicles affected are:

 - 2012-15 Ford Focus Electric vehicles built at Michigan Assembly Plant, Sept.
 15, 2011 through March 14, 2015